NBA: Kyrie Irving Talks About Knicks Rumors, Cavs-Celtics Trade, And Cleveland’s Newest PG Collin Sexton

 — Marc Berman (@NYPost_Berman) June 25, 2018

 Irving doesn’t have any hard feelings with the Cavaliers.
 Despite the rumored dispute between him and LeBron James, both superstars remain good friends and act professionally on and off the court.
-For Irving, the Celtics-Cavs trade is now a thing in the past, and he’s currently focused on his future in Boston.
+For Irving, the Celtics-Cavs trade is now a thing of the past, and he’s currently focused on his future in Boston.
 Recently, Irving revealed that he has no interest in signing a contract extension with the Celtics this offseason, creating speculations about his potential departure as an unrestricted free agent in the summer of 2019.

 One of the NBA teams emerging as top free agency destination for Irving is the New York Knicks.
 Chris Haynes of ESPN revealed that, before Irving officially became a member of the Celtics, the Knicks were one of the teams on his desired list of trade destinations last summer.
 Irving admitted hearing the rumors linking him to the Knicks from fans and other people.
 The All-Star point guard said that it’s too early to know where he will end up next offseason, and he’s trying to keep his focus on his rehabilitation and the upcoming 2018-19 NBA season.